SamiLhll/macrosyntR/README.md

 * 2 - A bed file listing the genomic coordinates and sequence names of all the orthologs of the 1st species (with names matching the first column of file 1)
 * 3 - A bed file, same as the other, for the 2nd species. (with names matching those of the first column of file 2)

-### Get an automatically ordered and colored oxford grid :
+### Get an automatically ordered and colored Oxford grid :

 To illustrate the results of the package we compare the publicly available data from the lancelet Branchiostoma floridae ([Simakov et al. 2020](https://doi.org/10.1038/s41559-020-1156-z)) with the Siboglinidae Paraescarpia echinospica ([Sun et al. 2021](https://doi.org/10.1093/molbev/msab203))
-Once you have your pairs of orthologs, getting an ordered oxford grid using this package is achieved as following :
+Once you have your pairs of orthologs, getting an ordered Oxford grid using this package is achieved as following :

 ```{r}